mykovasyl/GHREADME.md/README.md

  I'm Nick Vasyl'yev</h1>
 <h3 align="center">A passionate full-stack developer!</h3>

-- 🔭 I’m currently working on Greenify - a startup home efficiency SPA
+- 🔭 I’m currently working on Watch What - a social app to discover movies and TV shows with friends

 - 🌱 I’m currently learning **AWS Cloud, Python**